hashicorp/packer/website/source/docs/provisioners/chef-client.html.markdown

 ---
 layout: "docs"
 page_title: "Chef-Client Provisioner"
+description: |-
+  The Chef Client Packer provisioner installs and configures software on machines built by Packer using chef-client.
+Packer configures a Chef client to talk to a remote Chef Server to provision the machine.
 ---

 # Chef Client Provisioner

 Type: `chef-client`

-The Chef Client provisioner installs and configures software on machines built by Packer using [chef-client](http://docs.opscode.com/chef_client.html).
+The Chef Client Packer provisioner installs and configures software on machines built by Packer using [chef-client](http://docs.opscode.com/chef_client.html).
 Packer configures a Chef client to talk to a remote Chef Server to provision the machine.